- Reviewed: 22 January 2021, 15:00 NZDT

 No resistance should be given if you are the victim of an armed robbery or carjacking, as this can lead to an escalation in violence.

 New Zealanders visiting Uganda’s national parks are advised to use reputable, registered tour operators.
-Armed attacks and security incidents have occurred in national parks.
+Armed attacks, kidnapping and security incidents have occurred in national parks.
 As the security situation in the parks can change with little warning, we recommend contacting the Ugandan Wildlife Authority (UWA) for the latest information prior to embarking on your journey.

 Demonstrations occur from time to time in Kampala and elsewhere in Uganda, and sometimes lead to violence, often with little or no warning.
 We recommend avoiding all demonstrations, protests and political rallies due to the potential for violence.
 In the past police have used tear gas, rubber bullets and live ammunition to disperse demonstrations.